-Once a case is identified as appropriate for management under the auspices of MAPPA, the MAPP Unit will:
+8.8 Once a case is identified as appropriate for management under the auspices of MAPPA, the MAPP Unit will:

-- Identify a lead agency (this must be a member of the Responsible Authority identified within the law i.e. Probation Service, Police Service, or Prison Service) and a lead contact name. - Identify a management level - Inform relevant agencies of the registration of a person as a MAPPA subject, the lead contact name, summary of initial risk concerns, the initial risk management plan, and any planned meeting. - 8.6 Children under the age of 18 who are subject to relevant sentences will usually be supervised by the Youth Justice Service.
-As such, whilst the Probation Service may be the relevant member of the MAPPA Responsible Authority identified as lead agency, in reality this role would be delegated to the Youth Justice Service as the specialists in risk assessment and management of young people (this provision echoes the proposed new Probation Law). - 8.7 Children may also be referred into MAPPA under category 3 (i.e. no conviction, but a risk of sexual harm or risk of serious physical harm to others, that needs multi-agency management, is deemed to be present).
+- Identify a lead agency (this is usually a member of the Responsible Authority identified within the law i.e. Probation Service, Police Service, or Prison Service but can be another service who has the most involvement with the MAPPA subject) and a lead contact name. - Identify a management level - Inform relevant agencies of the registration of a person as a MAPPA subject, the lead contact name, summary of initial risk concerns, the initial risk management plan, and any planned meeting.

+8.9 Children under the age of 18 who are subject to relevant sentences will usually be supervised by the Youth Justice Service.
+As such, whilst the Probation Service may be the relevant member of the MAPPA Responsible Authority identified as lead agency, in reality this role would be delegated to the Youth Justice Service as the specialists in risk assessment and management of young people.

+8.10 Children may also be referred into MAPPA under category 3 (i.e. no conviction, but a risk of sexual harm or risk of serious physical harm to others, that needs multi-agency management, is deemed to be present).
 In these cases, it is also considered that the best placed lead agency for management/coordination under the auspices of MAPPA is the Youth Justice Service.
 In cases whereby no prosecution has occurred for a sexual offence committed by a child, consideration must always be given to a referral into MAPPA.
-The legal framework for MAPPA may assist in the exchange of information for the purposes of risk management not available under other legal frameworks. - 8.8 The MAPP Coordinator and Guernsey Probation Service management team will be available to liaise with Youth Justice to discuss specific case complexities and advise accordingly. - 8.9 Once a person is registered as a MAPPA subject risk management is the shared responsibility of the identified MAPPA group.
-The co-ordination of the risk management plan however is the responsibility of the lead agency. - 8.10 Regular formal review of the risk assessment and risk management plan must occur.
+The legal framework for MAPPA may assist in the exchange of information for the purposes of risk management not available under other legal frameworks.

+8.11 The MAPP Coordinator and Guernsey Probation Service management team will be available to liaise with Youth Justice to discuss specific case complexities and advise accordingly.

+8.12 Once a person is registered as a MAPPA subject risk management is the shared responsibility of the identified MAPPA group.
+The co-ordination of the risk management plan however is the responsibility of the lead agency.
+Risk Management planning under MAPPA is based on Kemshall's Four Pillars Model which includes 'Victim Safety', 'Interventions and Treatment', 'Monitoring and Control', and 'Supervision'.
+Risk management options under each of these pillars are considered and appropriate actions therein.

+8.13 Regular formal review of the risk assessment and risk management plan must occur.
 These will be in meeting form (or between the MAPP Unit and lead agency for level 1 cases).
 Frequency of these formal reviews will be determined within prior meetings/reviews and outcomes will be communicated with all relevant agencies.

-8.11 A person will be de-registered from MAPPA when the relevant agencies agree that the risk of harm no longer requires multi-agency risk management planning.
+8.14 A person will be de-registered from MAPPA when the relevant agencies agree that the risk of harm no longer requires multi-agency risk management planning.
 The ultimate responsibility for the decision lies with the lead agency, in conjunction with the MAPP Unit.